QuestPDF/QuestPDF/README.md

 Being a healthy and growing community is the primary goal that motivates us to pursue professionalism.

-The lib Please take a look at the QuestPDF License and Pricing webpage for more details.
+The library is available for free to the vast majority of users.
+However, please look at the QuestPDF License and Pricing webpage for more details:

 [![Library license details](https://img.shields.io/badge/%F0%9F%93%9C%0A%20read-license%20details-blue?style=for-the-badge)](https://www.questpdf.com/license/)